Glossary of glasses parts, terms & phrases

 Ultraviolet light

-This defines the portion of light within the electromagnetic spectrum between 10 and 400 nano metres.
+This defines the portion of light within the electromagnetic spectrum between 10 and 400 nano metres (nm).

-With regard to skin and eyecare, there are within the dangerous range of electromagnetic radiation and therefore should be blocked by sufficiently rated sunglasses.
+With regards to skin and eyecare, there are within the dangerous range of electromagnetic radiation and therefore should be blocked by sufficiently rated sunglasses.

-In compliance with British and European standards, our polarised sunglasses lenses block 100% of UV light.
+In compliance with British and European standards, sunglasses lenses must block 99-100% of UV light up to 380nm to bear the internationally recognised CE mark.

 V